|

 ability to recall verbatim and outlines his methods for you in this

-Digital Book (pdf)
+Digital Book (pdf) (linked with permission of the author)

 lesson or verse on one side and the memory work on the other.
 The children